 It’s essential to get your ideas right before you start developing them.
 95% of new products fail in their first year of launch.
 Or to put it another way, only one in twenty product ideas succeed.

 In this article, we’ll be taking a look at why it’s so important to validate your startup idea before you start spending a lot of time and money developing it.
-And that’s where the Lean Startup Validation process gets into, alongside growth hypothesis and value hypothesis.
+And that’s where the Lean Startup Validation process gets into, alongside the growth hypothesis and value hypothesis.
 We’ll also be looking at the questions that you need to ask.

 - What does it mean to validate a lean startup?

 - The value hypothesis and the growth hypothesis – are two ways to validate your idea

 - In conclusion – take the time to validate your product